 The Mobile Information Literacy curriculum is a growing collection of training materials designed to build information literacies for the millions of people worldwide coming online every month via a mobile phone.

 Most information and digital literacy curricula were designed for a PC age, and public and private organizations around the world have used these curricula to help newcomers use computers and the internet effectively and safely.
 The better curricula address not only skills, but also concepts and attitudes.
 The central question for this project is: what are the relevant skills, concepts, and attitudes for people using mobiles, not PCs, to access the internet?
-As part of the Information Strategies for Societies in Transition project, we developed a six-module curriculum for mobile-first users.
-The project is situated in Myanmar, a country undergoing massive political, economic, and social changes, and where mobile penetration is expected to reach 80% by the end of 2015 from just 4% in 2014.
-Combined with the country’s history of media censorship, Myanmar presents unique challenges for addressing the needs of people who need the ability to find and evaluate the quality and credibility of information obtained online, understand how to create and share online information effectively, and participate safely and securely.
+We have two versions of the curriculum.
+As part of the Information Strategies for Societies in Transition project, we developed a six-module curriculum for mobile-first users in Myanmar.
+We then adapted the curriculum for Kenyan Libraries in partnership with EIFL and the Kenya National Library Service.

 The curriculum is made available through a Creative Commons Attribution-ShareAlike 3.0 license to allow others to adapt it for other countries and contexts.
 Please share any modifications back to the community by emailing email@example.com, leaving a comment and uploading materials on this page below, or participating on our Facebook page https://www.facebook.com/MobileInformationLiteracy.